sriyanops/life-decision-tool/README.md

 # Life Decision Tool (v.o1)

-A structured decision-making tool that helps you compare two options against the life boundaries you actually care about — not just blind optimism, or spreadsheets detached from reality.
+A structured decision-making tool that helps you compare two options against the life boundaries you actually care about.
 This tool is designed to **remove options that don’t fit your life**, then clearly compare what remains.

 No advice.
 Just clarity.